unatesta175/Crochet-Ecommerce-PHP/README.md

 This is a comprehensive e-commerce platform designed specifically for selling handmade crochet products including bags, coasters, hats, and other artisanal crochet items.
 The platform features a complete shopping experience with user authentication, product management, shopping cart, wishlist, and order tracking capabilities.

+> **💡 Development Note**: While this was a collaborative group project, I (Muhammad Ilyas Bin Amran) was solely responsible for the complete implementation and coding of the entire system.
+My teammates contributed significantly to requirements gathering, system analysis, design documentation, and testing.
+I truly appreciate their support throughout the development process, which allowed me to focus on delivering a robust technical solution.

 **[🎥 Watch the Full Demo Video on YouTube](https://youtu.be/FtwKqkeDE5w)**

 ### 🎓 Academic Context